Discover model-based system testing and blur the boundaries between test and simulation!

 Our mission is to provide you with a range of engineering solutions made to enable and optimally balance the combined use of test and simulation.
-We call this range of solutions Model-based System Testing, or MBST.
+We call this range of solutions Model-based System Testing (MBST) or also known as Virtual sensing.
 It covers a broad and varied set of solutions to validate functional performance using proven analytics and to perform attribute engineering on virtual models, on virtual-physical systems and on physical prototypes.
 We have prepared the below infographics to help you understand the 3 main categories defining MBST.
 If you are a Simulation engineer, “Test for simulation” is your gateway to the test world.
 If you combine test and simulation for real-time testing “Test with simulation” has solutions for you.
-If you are a Test engineer, we provide solutions to use more simulation during testing in “Simulation for test”.
+And as a Test engineer, we provide solutions to use more simulation during testing in “Simulation for test”.

 Let me now show you 2 of these MBST solutions that will make your life easier when applying the MBD approach.

-To conclude, the 2 MBST solutions that you were presented are 2 concrete examples of solutions ensuring efficiency in your everyday work on MBD.
-They optimally combine test and simulation in a single environment and they enable higher level of collaboration between test and simulation engineers.
+To conclude, the 2 MBST solutions that I present here are 2 concrete examples of solutions ensuring efficiency in your everyday work on MBD.
+They optimally combine test and simulation in a single environment.
+They also enable a higher level of collaboration between test and simulation engineers.

-Are you interested in getting the solution briefs of the solutions presented in this blogpost?
+Do you want to learn more about the solutions presented in this article?
 Follow these links